Pac1226/DataSciencePortfolio/README.md

 ## Cloud Hosting

-The hyperlinks take you to the live applications/dashboards hosted on DataPane or Streamlit for sharing with non-technical teams.
+The hyperlinks take you to the live dashboards (DataPane) and applications (Streamlit) for sharing with non-technical teams.